 (By Snapshots Of The Past (The Cross and horse fair Banbury England) [CC BY-SA 2.0 (https://creativecommons.org/licenses/by-sa/2.0)], via Wikimedia Commons)

-The Queen was very close to her eldest daughter, the Princess Royal.
-The Queen was extremely close to the Crown Princess of Prussia – later German Empress – something to which their enormous correspondence numbering sixty volumes, contained in the archives at the former castle of Friedrichshof near Frankfurt, certainly testifies.
-(11) Edward VII – the first of the two kings in the niches – was also extremely fond of his elder sister and caused a marble medallion to be erected ‘In Loving Memory’ of her in Craithie Church in Royal Deeside – close to the private royal residence of Balmoral – as a pendant to that to his brother, Prince Alfred, Duke of Edinburgh.
-The medallion was inscribed at the wish of Edward VII as being ‘erected by her sorrowing brother, Edward R & I.’ In 1901, Edward VII visited the great fortified manor house of Broughton Castle, local to Banbury and slept in the King’s Chamber.
+The Queen was very close to her eldest daughter, the Princess Royal – Crown Princess of Prussia on her marriage and later German Empress – something to which their enormous correspondence numbering some sixty volumes, contained in the archives at the former castle of Friedrichshof near Frankfurt, certainly testifies.
+(11) Edward VII – the first of the two kings in the niches – was also extremely fond of his elder sister and caused a marble medallion to be erected ‘In Loving Memory’ to her in Craithie Church in royal Deeside – close to the private royal residence of Balmoral – as a pendant to that erected to his brother, Prince Alfred, Duke of Edinburgh.
+The medallion was inscribed at the wish of Edward VII as being ‘erected by her sorrowing brother, Edward R & I.’ (12) In 1901, Edward VII visited the great castellated manor house of Broughton Castle, local to Banbury and slept in the King’s Chamber.
 Photographs of the royal visit are still preserved at the Castle in the collection of the Fiennes family.
 Lord Saye and Sele incidentally, had contributed £10 towards the cost of the memorial project.

-The possibility that the Queen chose Banbury as a place for refreshments because of the legendary Banbury Cakes – first recorded in 1586.
-It might be seen to be reinforced by the fact that the Queen was presented with a basket of the local delicacy in 1866, when the Queen passed through on her way to Wolverhampton to see the new statue erected to the Prince Consort.
-Fascinatingly, the Queen refers to a ‘Saloon’ when visiting Banbury; this refers to what is now fondly known as ‘Queen Victoria’s Saloon’, built for the Queen in 1869 as a veritable ‘palace on wheels’ and now kept at the National Railway Museum in York; it was announced in December 2017 that the Saloon – adapted into one carriage in 1895 – would be restored, thanks to a private donation.
-It would have been in this Saloon that Queen Victoria would have pulled into the Great Western railway station when she came to Banbury.
+The possibility that the Queen chose Banbury as a place for refreshments because of the legendary Banbury Cakes – first recorded in 1586 – might be seen to be reinforced by the fact that the Queen was presented with a basket of the local delicacy in 1866, when the Queen passed through on her way to Wolverhampton to see the new statue erected to the Prince Consort.
+Fascinatingly, the Queen refers to a ‘Saloon’ when visiting Banbury; this almost certainly refers to what is now fondly known as ‘Queen Victoria’s Saloon’, built for the Queen in the late 1860s as a veritable ‘palace on wheels’ and now kept at the National Railway Museum in York; it was announced in December 2017 that the Saloon – adapted into one carriage in 1895 – would be restored, thanks to a private donation.
+It would have been in this Saloon that Queen Victoria would have pulled into the Great Western railway station, when she came to Banbury.

 A photograph from the Banbury Guardian, showing a street party on Cherwell Street to mark the Coronation of Her Majesty The Queen in 1953, is held in the Royal Collection.